bassforte123/MetaLimits/README.md

  * The Bullet's Affinity
    * Kill the Bullet's Past.
-     * Picking up health or armor removes 1 curse point one time per run.
-     * Start with 1 coolness.
+     * Start with 3 blanks per floor.

  * The Robot's Affinity
    * Kill the Robot's Past.